lifthrasiir/rust-strconv/README.md

 ## Notes

-Benchmarks are done with `cargo bench | tee /dev/stderr | ./mkbenchtab`.
+Benchmarks are done with `cargo bench strategy | tee /dev/stderr | ./mkbenchtab`.
 Take a grain of salt when interpreting the result.

 The benchmarks refer to the following machines at the author's disposal: